Subject: Media Studies

-You are already a Media Studies expert!
-You are surrounded by and interact with the media every day whether it’s through watching and making films, blogging, reading a magazine or newspaper, or putting your opinions out there via Twitter and Facebook or a You Tube channel.
+YOU are already a Media Studies expert!
+You are surrounded by and interact with the media every day whether it’s through watching and making films, vlogging, reading a magazine or newspaper, or putting your opinions out there via Twitter and Instagram or a You Tube channel.
 The media shapes all aspects of our world from entertainment, communication and culture through to politics and society.
-It is therefore vital that you understand how Institutions and producers get their messages to audiences and how media can impact your life.
+It is therefore vital that you understand how industries and producers get their messages to audiences and how media can impact your life.

 Outline of syllabus content

 You will explore every stage of a media product’s journey through the four Media Studies Key Concepts: Media Language looks at how products are constructed through images, editing and use of text.
-Media Representations looks at how people, places and ideas are portrayed through these products.
-Media Industries focusses on the companies and producers behind the media and Media Audiences takes account of who consumes media.
+Representation looks at how people, places and ideas are portrayed through these products.
+Industry focusses on the companies and producers behind the media and Audience takes account of who consumes media.

-The coursework element (30% of GCSE) will test your practical skills in response to a thematic brief which changes each year.
-Many students opt for the famous Music Video option, but there are a variety of platforms and disciplines available to you so you can utilise your creative strengths.
+The coursework element (30% of GCSE) will test your independent practical skills in response to a thematic brief which changes each year.
+Your coursework can be in one of the following forms:

 There will also be two exam papers (worth a total of 70% of the qualification) which between them test your knowledge and understanding of the four Key Concepts of Media Studies - Media Language, Audiences, Industries and Representations.
 The papers contain a range of multiple choice, short and long form answers which will enable you to display both broad and in depth responses.
 Many of the set texts listed above will be part of the exam, as well as an unseen product.